Kinematify: Open-Vocabulary Synthesis of High-DoF Articulated Objects: Conclusion

 \section{Conclusion}

-We presented \textbf{Kinematify}, an automated pipeline that synthesizes articulated object and robot descriptions directly from RGB images or textual descriptions.
-Across everyday objects and robot platforms, Kinematify improves joint accuracy and kinematic tree fidelity over prior work.
-We view Kinematify as a step toward open-vocabulary synthesis of high-DoF articulated structures.
+We presented \textbf{Kinematify}, an automated pipeline that synthesizes articulated object and robot descriptions from RGB images or text.
+Across everyday objects and multiple robot platforms, Kinematify improves joint estimation accuracy and kinematic tree fidelity over prior work.

+Kinematify assumes accurate part segmentation and a reliable contact graph.
+In practice, spurious seams, missed contacts, and decorative geometry can mislead topology inference.
+Future work includes jointly refining segmentation and contact reliability during structure inference, and exploring a learning-based model trained on data generated by Kinematify that directly predicts kinematic topology and joint parameters from input, with physics-based constraints to ensure validity.